 Where is my money being safeguarded?

 Your money is held in a safeguarded account with a leading international bank.
-It’s fully secure and subject to the same protections as it was before your account was migrated.
+It’s secure and subject to the same protections as it was before your account was migrated.
 You can see your account details in the Revolut Business mobile app by going to ‘Accounts > swipe left to choose the currency > Details’ or on the Revolut Business web app by going to ‘Accounts > selecting a currency > Details’.

 Who is your European entity regulated by and where can I make a formal complaint??